ibm-cloud-docs/power-iaas/additional-backup-strategies.md

 ## Veeam for AIX
 {: #veam-aix}

-Veeam for AIX provides simple physical server backup solutions for machines that are running in respective UNIX® operating systems.
+Veeam for AIX provides simple physical server backup solutions for systems that are running in respective UNIX® operating systems.
 With them, IT organizations can provide industry-leading file-based backup and disaster recovery for their environments.
 For more information, see [Veeam Agents for IBM AIX](https://www.veeam.com/ibm-aix-oracle-solaris-backup.html){: external}.